Nouman13388/gymbite_model/README.md

-# 🏋️ Enhanced Gymbite ML Model
+# 🏋️ Gymbite ML Model

 A comprehensive machine learning system for personalized nutrition and diet recommendations with advanced feature engineering, multi-output predictions, and built-in safety validation.